thorn5011/TheByteDungeon/_posts/projects/ctf/2025-01-29-writeup-htb-miniline.md

   return 0;
 ```

-There are three for loops which do some data mangling and then transmit data over SPI (Serial Peripheral interface).
+There are three for loops which do some data mangling and then transmits the data over SPI (Serial Peripheral interface).
 We should dig into those!

 ---

 # Extracting the buffers

 I am doing this semi-manually by:
-1. Looking up the offset1
+1. Looking up the "offset1"
-	1. 0x000002E0
+	- 0x000002E0
 2. Adding the value
-	1. python3 -c "(print(hex(0x000002E0 + 0x10720)))"
+	- `python3 -c "(print(hex(0x000002E0 + 0x10720)))"`
-3. Looking up that memory address (press "G")
+3. Looking up that memory address (press "G" in Ghidra)
-	1. 0x10a00 -> 0x61584E52
+	- 0x10a00 -> 0x61584E52

 I will continue this until I have all the values needed and then print each in full: